COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Supplemental Security Income (SSI) and other income (including unemployment)

 - Do you have children?
 If you have children, take advantage of the improved Child Tax Credit (CTC).
-This is money that could be in your pocket now!
+It could put money in your pocket.
 Learn more about the CTC.

 Health insurance & Medicaid